-This is a big semester for the Newman Theatre Department, as upcoming projects include “Dante’s Inferno,” the Music Department’s spring show and a festival of one-acts directed by some of Newman’s theatre students.
+This is a big semester for the Newman University Theatre Department, as upcoming projects include “Dante’s Inferno,” the Music Department’s spring show and a festival of one-acts directed by some of the Newman theatre students.

 However, there is one theatrically significant day that should not be overlooked.

 Mark Mannette, director of theatre, is happy to announce the ninth annual 24-Hour Theatre Project.
 Playwrights begin composing their plays at 8 p.m.
 Feb.
 7 and performances will be held at 8 p.m.
 Feb.
 8 in Jabara Flexible Theatre.

 Manette provided some background on the event and why people should participate.

 Q: For someone who doesn’t know anything about the 24-Hour Theatre Project, how would you describe it to them?

 A: Well it’s kind of exciting.
 Everyone is placed in teams.
 We get together a couple of hours before the 24-hour period begins to make sure everyone knows what team they’re on, so that the playwrights have a sense of who they’re going to be writing for.
 At 8 p.m., the playwrights start writing their plays, and they have to have it finished by 8 a.m. when the directors and actors show up.
 They rehearse it all day long and perform it at 8 p.m. the following evening, hence the “24 hours.”

 A: [The form] is going to be going out today, and it can be emailed back or turned in as a paper copy.
 It’s open to staff, faculty, Newman students, perspective students and people in the community.

 Q: Why would you encourage someone to participate in the event?

 A: If they really want a theatre experience, but they feel like their schedule is too packed, it only requires one day, and you get a full experience.